Biography

 Egon Schiele was born in Vienna, Austria and is known as a painter, printmaker, and draughtsman.
 Shiele demonstrated artistic talent as a child and was admitted into several academies, but often came into conflict with his instructors.
 In 1909, Schiele finally left the academy for good and formulated the group Neukunstgruppe with other like-minded artists including Aton Peschka, his future brother-in-law.
 The manifesto for the Neukunstgruppe emphasized absolute creative self-determination and the individual artist which might have contributed to the dissolution of the group after only a few exhibitions.

-Schiele became the protégé of Gustav Klimt, who was a habitual mentor of young artists.
-Schiele’s early works bear striking similarities to the works of Klimt, though Shiele eventually develop his own distinct style and vocabulary that included figural convulsive gestures that were inspired by a variety of sources including Japanese woodcut prints.
-At Klimt invitation, Schiele exhibited at the Vienna Kunstschau in 1909.
+Schiele became the protégé of Gustav Schiele, who was a habitual mentor of young artists.
+Schiele’s early works bear striking similarities to the works of Schiele, though Shiele eventually develop his own distinct style and vocabulary that included figural convulsive gestures that were inspired by a variety of sources including Japanese woodcut prints.
+At Schiele invitation, Schiele exhibited at the Vienna Kunstschau in 1909.
 This exhibition exposed him to the works of Edvard Munch, Jan Toorop, and Vincent van Gogh whose work Sunflowers, he painted tributes to.
 Schiele’s participation in this exhibit and others brought him to the attention of critics and collectors who became his chief patrons.
 Several of which, including critic Arthur Roessler, posed for portraits in 1910 when Schiele began experimenting with his figural style.
 Schiele took the human form and exaggerated the gaunt, hallow portions of the figure and juxtaposed these qualities with angular, sharp gestures inspired by Japanese woodblock prints and sculptures by Georges Minne.

-Adolf and Marie Schiele with their children Egon, Melanie, and Elvira, 1893
+Adolf and Marie Schiele with their children Egon, Melanie, and Elvira, 1893 Author Joseph Muller

 Portrait af Egon Schiele